80 years on: Hiroshima, Geneva and the global struggle to ban the bomb

 The modernisation of nuclear arsenals brings new dangers.
 Many nuclear powers are developing hypersonic missiles and AI-driven targeting systems.
 Parke is especially concerned about AI creeping into nuclear command and control systems and that modernisation will make these systems even more liable to cyber-attacks.

 Today’s warheads are smaller but exponentially more powerful than those dropped on Hiroshima and Nagasaki, which was bombed by the US three days later.
-The US’s Castle Bravo test in 1954 was a thousand times more powerful than the Hiroshima bomb– 15 megatons versus 15 kilotons.
+The US’s Castle Bravo test in 1954 was a thousand times more powerful than the Hiroshima bomb – 15 megatons versus 15 kilotons.
 Multiplying that kind of destructive force by today’s 12,000 warheads gives a sense of the potential devastation.
 “With 12,000 warheads, the Earth could be destroyed twice over,” notes Kodama.

 Treaties in crisis, norms in retreat